NASIG

 NASIGuide: Digital Preservation 101

-Prepared by the Digital Preservation Task Force
+Prepared by the Digital Preservation Committee

 PDF

-“Digital preservation refers to the series of managed activities necessary to ensure continued access to digital materials for as long as necessary” (definition from the Digital Preservation Coalition).
+Digital preservation involves conscious planning and implementation to maintain digital materials over the long term.
+It refers to “the series of managed activities necessary to ensure continued access to digital materials for as long as necessary” (definition from the Digital Preservation Coalition).
 It is a suite of services and an ongoing process.

 Backups